 The journalist’s wife, Firdevs Yazıcı, told CPJ that as of late 2019, the Constitutional Court had not heard two separate petitions for Yazıcı.

-Firedevs Yazıcı said that her husband told her his health is fine, but that she doubted he was telling the truth.
+In late 2019, Firdevs Yazıcı told CPJ that her husband told her his health is fine, but that she doubted he was telling the truth.
 She said his eyesight has worsened and he has a cervical disc hernia, which sometimes affects his hand movements.

-Yazıcı has spent at least 22 months of his detention in isolation, his wife said.
+Yazıcı has spent at least 22 months of his detention in isolation, his wife told CPJ in late 2019.